Meg Jayanth: Career

 Jayanth was the writer of 80 Days, for which she wrote a total of more than 750,000 words, contributed to the writing for Horizon Zero Dawn, and was a writer for Sunless Sea.
 In addition to other accolades, 80 Days was nominated for a BAFTA Game Award for Story in 2014, and Meg won the UK Writers' Guild Award for Best Writing in a Video Game.

 In 2019 Jayanth hosted the Independent Games Festival awards, where she used her opening speech to encourage the video game industry to reject hatred and create a welcoming and safe environment.
 In May of that year, she announced the formation of a "boutique narrative label" called Red Queens alongside Leigh Alexander.

-As of August 2019 Jayanth was working on Boyfriend Dungeon and Sable.
+Jayanth worked on Boyfriend Dungeon, Sable, and All Will Rise.